-You don’t need to buy dishwasher rinse aid to get sparkly clean dishes and glasses.
+You don’t need to buy a dishwasher rinse aid to get sparkly clean dishes and glasses.
 However, if you’re still worried about water spots on your dishes, you can try one of these natural rinse-aid substitutes for dishwashers.

 People all over the Internet recommend using vinegar instead of commercial rinse aid, however, this method has two flaws.
 To begin, you should not use vinegar in your dishwasher’s rinse-aid dispenser.
 Vinegar has an acid powerful enough to dissolve the rubber gaskets in the rinse-aid dispenser.